dsh0005/ssstatus-rs/README.md

 - Tokio wants to offload writes to stdout to a worker thread.
 It's fine since I can set the keepalive to more than my expected update interval, but it could probably be better.
-- The fact that `timerfd` panics on _all_ errors forces us to catch them and inspect the message to look for `ECANCELED`.
-That forces us to use unwinding panics, when I'd rather abort.
-Maybe I should just implement it myself.

 ## License
 AGPLv3 (only), refer to `LICENSE.txt` for more info.
 I wrote the whole